Formalizing Learning from Language Feedback with Provable Guarantees: Learnability

 \subsection{Learning from Informative Feedback Is No Harder Than Learning from Reward}

 We have shown examples where the transfer eluder dimension is bounded and decreases as the feedback provides more information than reward.
 Here we prove the generality of this observation.
-Below we show that if the feedback contains reward information, then the transfer eluder dimension of LLF is no larger than the traditional eluder dimension of RL in \cref{def:eluder dim}.
+We show that if feedback discriminates between rewards, then the transfer eluder dimension of it is no larger than the traditional eluder dimension.

 \begin{definition}[Eluder Dimension] An action $a\in\actions$ is $\epsilon$-dependent on actions $\{a_1,\ldots,a_n\}\subset\actions$ with respect to a reward class $\RR$ if any $r,r'\in\RR$ satisfying $\sum_{i=1}^n \left(r(a_i) - r'(a_i)\right)^2 \le \epsilon^2$, also satisfies $|r(a) - r'(a)| \le \epsilon$.
 Further, $a$ is $\epsilon$-independent of $\{a_1,\ldots,a_n\}$ if it is not $\epsilon$-dependent on $\{a_1,\ldots,a_n\}$.
 The \textit{$\epsilon$-eluder dimension} $\dim_{E}(\RR,\epsilon)$ of $\RR$ is the length $d$ of the longest sequence of elements in $\actions$ such that, for some $\epsilon'\ge\epsilon$, every action element is $\epsilon'$-independent of its predecessors. \end{definition}